-Snapshots on Alibaba Cloud are taken using an incremental method.
-In this method, two snapshots are compared and only the data that has changed is copied, as shown in the following image:
+An incremental method is used to take snapshots on Alibaba Cloud.
+In this method, two snapshots are compared and only the data that has changed is copied.
+See the following figure.

 In the preceding figure, Snapshot 1, Snapshot 2, and Snapshot 3 are the first, second, and third snapshots of a disk.
 The file system checks the disk data by blocks.
-When a snapshot is created, only the blocks with changed data will be copied to the snapshot.
+When a snapshot is created, only the blocks with changed data are copied to the snapshot.
 In this example:

-- In Snapshot 1, all data on the disk is copied since it is the first disk snapshot.
+In Snapshot 1, all data on the disk is copied because it is the first disk snapshot.

-- When you delete Snapshot 2, block B1 will be deleted, but C1 will remain because blocks that are referenced by other snapshots cannot be deleted.
-When you roll back to Snapshot 3, block C1 will be recovered.
+When you delete Snapshot 2, block B1 is deleted, but block C1 is retained because blocks that are referenced by other snapshots cannot be deleted.
+When you roll back a disk to Snapshot 3, block C1 is recovered.